TERMS & CONDITIONS

 7.2 The Customer must be informed of a cancellation at least eight weeks before the start of the tour.

-7.3 If it should become apparent that the minimum number of participants cannot be reached before the deadline, the Tour Organiser is bound to make use of his right to cancel.
+7.3 If it should become apparent that the minimum number of participants cannot be reached before the deadline, the Tour Organizer is bound to make use of his right to cancel.
 If the tour is cancelled for this reason, the Customer shall be reimbursed immediately for any payments made against the price of the booked tour.

 8 Notice of termination for reasons of conduct

 The Tour Operator can terminate the travel contract without observing a notice period if the Customer ignores a warning issued by the Tour Operator to desist from causing a disturbance or acts in violation of the contract to such an extent warranting an immediate termination of the contract.
-If the Tour Organiser terminates the contract, he has the right to claim the total cost of the tour but he must account for the normally saved expenses and any benefit he may receive if he can use the services elsewhere and if the service providers reimburse any of the costs.
+If the Tour Organizer terminates the contract, he has the right to claim the total cost of the tour but he must account for the normally saved expenses and any benefit he may receive if he can use the services elsewhere and if the service providers reimburse any of the costs.

 9 Customer's obligation to cooperate